piepieonline/QuickEntityEditorPieMod/README.md

 ## Caveats
 * This will cause more crashes!
 If you are using the mod, make sure that QNE is connect to the server first.
 If you are not, disable LogPins in the SDK!
 * This will only work on entities that have either fired a pin, have been referenced by one, or are an NPC - see 'Moving random entities' below for deployment-time workaround
+* New properties can be added at runtime, but new entities cannot

 ## Installation instructions
 1. Find your QNE installation, and delete the `temp` folder